mrkloan/gitlab-docker/README.md

 $ docker ps # 3 containers should be running: gitlab-ce, gitlab-runner, gitlab-registry
 ```

-If you're hit by an error `500` or `502` when trying to access the application, try reload the page or updating the shared directories permissions:
+If you're hit by an error `500` or `502` when trying to access the application, try reloading the page or updating the shared directories permissions:

 ```bash
 $ docker exec -it gitlab-ce update-permissions